Aleksandar Đurić: Early life

 Aleksandar Đurić was born in Lipac on the outskirts of Doboj, in the Socialist Federal Republic of Yugoslavia (current Republika Srpska, Bosnia and Herzegovina).
 The childhood supporter of Red Star Belgrade spent his formative years in the youth teams of his hometown club FK Sloga Doboj as a goalkeeper and later, as a midfielder.
 He also took up kayaking at the age of 12 on the advice of the doctor treating his growth disorder of the chest.
 He became junior kayaking champion of Yugoslavia when he was 15 and by age 17, he was ranked 8th in the world.

-Đurić was drafted into the Yugoslav People's Army (JNA) at the age of 17, and became an officer during his service.
-With the impending Bosnian War, his father wanted either him or his brother to leave the country in order to preserve the family line.
+Đurić was drafted into the Yugoslav People's Army (JNA) at the age of 17 and became an officer during his service.
+With the impending Bosnian War, his father wanted him or his brother to leave the country to preserve the family line.
 He was instructed to leave his hometown as he was younger and a sportsman. Đurić recalls: "My father fought in this war, my brother for almost five years and my mother was killed in 1993 by the Muslim army.
 They bombed our village and it hit my home directly.
 A really big bomb and my mother died instantly [...]
 So many people like me lost mothers and fathers in this bloody civil war but for me I hold no grudges.
 I don’t look at race, I look at people by their hearts and here in Singapore I adopted a Muslim child."
 With just 300 Deutsche Marks on him, Đurić left for Serbia where he played football in the second division for one season and then Sweden, where he trained with AIK and was offered refugee status which he rejected.
 The break-up of Yugoslavia left him stranded in Hungary without a recognised passport.
 He wandered through the cafes and restaurants of Szeged before a family offered him accommodation and a trial at local club Szeged LC in the second tier of the Hungarian football league.